 States With Highest Average Flood Insurance Costs

-How prone a state is to flood damage is not always indicative of how expensive its premiums will be.
-The most expensive states we found for flood insurance through the NFIP were actually in New England, with Rhode Island, Vermont, Connecticut, and Massachusetts all taking the top four most expensive spots.
+The most expensive flood insurance premiums—through the NFIP—were actually in New England, with Rhode Island, Connecticut, Vermont, and Massachusetts taking the top four most expensive spots.
 New York, while not in New England, but still in the Northeast, was the fifth most expensive.
-Mean costs here are likely high in part due to low-lying shores and coastal areas along Long Island and New York City.
+Mean costs are likely high due to low-lying shores and coastal areas along Long Island and New York City.

 States with the Lowest Average Flood Insurance Costs

 Cost of Private Flood Insurance

-Private flood insurance has grown in popularity in recent years as an alternative to the NFIP.
-Not every state has access to a private flood insurer however.
-Currently the largest company, The Flood Insurance Agency, operates in 34 states and is the only one to quote online.
-Rates generally do not fluctuate much across state lines, but rather based on how much coverage you get and how far from the water's edge your home is.
-Here are sample costs of how the cost of private flood insurance varies based on what zones your address falls in.
+Private flood insurance has recently grown in popularity as an alternative to the NFIP.
+However, not all states have access to a private flood insurance company.
+One of the largest companies, The Flood Insurance Agency, operates in 37 states and is currently the only one to quote online.
+Rates generally don't fluctuate much across state lines, instead they're based on how much coverage receive and how far from the water's edge your home is.
+Below you can find sample costs of how the cost of private flood insurance varies based on what zones your address falls in.

 |State||"V" Zone||"A" Zone||"B" Zone and Lower|